Use of Trusted and Verified Software Elements — IEC 61508

 1. Scope the intended use.
 Define the safety function(s), SIL target, operational profile (rates, inputs, environment), interfaces, and constraints for the reused element.

 2. Identify and baseline the element.
-Capture exact version, build options, dependencies, platform, and any dormant/optional features.
+Capture exact version, build options, dependencies, platform, and any dormant or optional features.

-3. Collect evidence. a) Proven-in-use: field hours/demands, failure records, application diversity, stability of specification; b) Verification evidence: development/verification records, test coverage, defect history, Safety Manual.
+3. Collect evidence.
+For proven-in-use: field hours/demands, failure records, application diversity, stability of specification.
+For verification evidence: development and verification records, test coverage, defect history, Safety Manual.

 4. Match evidence to context.
-Confirm the demand profile, environment, and usage mode in the new system are within the demonstrated/verified envelope; document any deltas.
+Confirm the demand profile, environment, and usage mode in the new system are within the demonstrated or verified envelope.
+Document any deltas.

 5. Bound the element.
-Disable or isolate unused functions; fix configurations; add wrappers, monitors, or plausibility checks to prevent undefined behavior propagating into the safety function.
+Disable or isolate unused functions.
+Fix configurations.
+Add wrappers, monitors, or plausibility checks to prevent undefined behaviour propagating into the safety function.

 6. Close gaps.
-Where evidence is incomplete, perform targeted tests, static/dynamic analysis, or reviews focused on safety-relevant behavior and identified failure mechanisms.
+Where evidence is incomplete, perform targeted tests, static/dynamic analysis, or reviews focused on safety-relevant behaviour and identified failure mechanisms.

-7. Produce/validate the Safety Manual.
+7. Produce or validate the Safety Manual.
 Ensure assumptions of use, constraints, required diagnostics, failure modes, and integration requirements are explicit and auditable.

-Result: The project reuses a well-understood element with bounded behavior, reducing re-verification effort while maintaining confidence that systematic faults are controlled for the specific safety function and operating conditions.
+Result: The project reuses a well-understood element with bounded behaviour, reducing re-verification effort while maintaining confidence that systematic faults are controlled for the specific safety function and operating conditions.

 Quality criteria